LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 ---
 Title: IP data - mapping applicant postcodes
 Description: Looking at intellectual property trademark and patent location data to produce interactive maps.
-Tags: mapping, intellectual property, patents, postcodes
+Date: 2016/03/07
 Type: Article
+Author: @librarieshacked
+Tags: mapping,intellectual property,patents,postcodes
 Template: blogpage
-Date: 2016/03/07
-Author: @librarieshacked
 ---

 **This is the first of two posts on Intellectual Property data in preparation for a hackathon at Manchester Library on 12th March 2016.
 Rather than a detailed tutorial post, this is an overview of the datasets and process for mapping currently available IP data.**